iron-io/docs/mq/v2_v3_migration_guide/index.md

 ---
 title: IronMQ v3 Migration Guide
-summary: "The guide to moving your app from IronMQ v2 to IronMQ v3"
+summary: "IronMQ v2 is Officially Deprecated and Will Only Return Errors"
 layout: default
 section: mq-v3
 ---